priyanshpsalian/CV-BUILDER-NEXTJS/README.md

-# 📄 CV Builder - React JS
+# 📄 CV Builder - Next JS

 Welcome to CV Builder, a web application built on Next JS that helps you create a customized CV in a snap!
 With our user-friendly interface, you can easily enter your information and choose a design that suits your style.